faanross/faanross.github.io/content/posts/course01.md

 In stark contrast, `Sysmon`, created by living legend [Mark Russinovich](https://twitter.com/markrussinovich), takes about 5 minutes to set up and will *dramatically* improve logging as it relates specifically to security events.

 That's really about all you need to know at this point - WEL bad, Sysmon epic.
 But in case you wanted to learn more about Sysmon's ins and outs [see this talk](https://www.youtube.com/watch?v=6W6pXp6EojY).
 And if you really wanted to get in deep, which at some point I recommend you do, see [this playlist](https://www.youtube.com/playlist?list=PLk-dPXV5k8SG26OTeiiF3EIEoK4ignai7) from TrustedSec.
-Finally here is another great talk by one of my favourite SANS instructors (Eric Conrad) on [using Sysmon for  Threat Hunting](https://www.youtube.com/watch?v=7dEfKn70HCI).
+Finally here is another great talk by Eric Conrad on [using Sysmon for  Threat Hunting](https://www.youtube.com/watch?v=7dEfKn70HCI).

 ***

-# Log Analysis: SYSMON
+# 6.3.2.
+Performing the Analysis

 In case it's off, switch on your Windows VM.
 I saved the `.evtx` export we performed earlier on the desktop, let's simply double-click on it, which will open it in `Event Viewer`.
 We can immediately see there are 34 recorded events.

 SHOULD BE AN IMAGE OF THIS HERE TO HELP ORIENT READER.

 If you recall, right before we launched the attack we actually cleared the Sysmon logs.
-So one would expect right after you clear something you start with 0, but here actually (and with many logging systems), the very act of clearing the log is immediately logged in the new log.
+So one would expect right after you clear something you start with 0, but here the very act of clearing the log is immediately logged in the new log.
 This is done for obvious security reasons, and as a consequence we start anew with 2 log entries.

-Given this, the entire incident we performed generated

-This means of course that the event produced a maximum of 32 event logs.
+This means of course that the actual event produced a maximum of 32 event logs.
 I say a maximum because it's likely something else could have generated a log entry - we'll find out soon enough.

 Now with logs, especially a small-ish set like we have here, I always like starting off by looking at everything at a high level.
 Let's see if we can see any interesting trends or patterns.